What’s involved in succession planning for business owners?

 Our Wills & Wealth Planning team have a range of knowledge and experience when it comes to succession planning for businesses and can advise you on:

 - Drafting a Will which is bespoke to your individual needs and the needs of your business;

-- How to incorporate planning in to your Will to ensure your children benefit from any business assets and not just your spouse;
+- How to incorporate succession planning in to your Will to ensure your children benefit from any business assets and not just your spouse;

 - Identify qualifying business assets in order maximise BPR.